AaronDBoyd/Zaras_Musical_Equipment/README.md

 #### By Aaron Boyd

-This application manages a fictional store's inventory (products), and allows users to leave reviews and rate products.
+This application manages a fictional store's inventory (products), and allows users to log-in/out, leave reviews and rate products.
+It gives users with admin privileges full access to CRUD funtionality.

 ## Technologies used: